-- Maintain at least 3-7 days of food for each member of the family. - Small, preferably single-serving cans (should not require cooking or refrigeration).
-Dried fruit, peanut butter and jelly, coffee, tea, soft drinks, and pet foods. - Ready-to-eat canned meats, fruits, and vegetables. - Canned juices, milk, soup (if powdered, store extra water). - Staples sugar, salt, and pepper in waterproof containers. - High-energy foods like crackers, granola bars, and trail mix. - Raw vegetables that do not need refrigeration. - Fresh bread. - Comfort/stress foods cookies, hard candy, sweetened cereals, lollipops, instant coffee, and tea bags. - Sterno for cooking. - Vitamins - Food for infants - Paper cups, plates, and plastic utensils - Non-electric can opener - Aluminum foil

-- Plastic storage containers

-- Ice (you can freeze your water supply)

-- Pedialyte (to restore hydration if needed)
+- Maintain at least 3-7 days of food for each member of the family. - Small, preferably single serving cans (should not require cooking or refrigeration).
+Dried fruit, peanut butter and jelly, coffee, tea, soft drinks and pet foods. - Ready-to-eat canned meats, fruits and vegetables. - Canned juices, milk, soup (if powdered, store extra water). - Staples sugar, salt, pepper in water proof containers. - High energy foods like crackers, granola bars, trail mix. - Raw vegetables that do not need refrigeration. - Fresh bread. - Comfort/stress foods cookies, hard candy, sweetened cereals, lollipops, instant coffee, and tea bags. - Sterno for cooking. - Vitamins - Food for infants - Paper cups, plates, and plastic utensils - Non-electric can opener - Aluminum foil - Plastic storage containers - Lots of ice (you can freeze your water supply) - Pedialyte (to restore hydration if needed)

 Tip: Purchase only items that you like to eat and would eat even without a storm.
-Rotate these items by using them Dec-May each year and purchasing new ones Jan-May.
+Rotate these items by using them Dec-May each year and purchasing new items Jan-May.
 This allows you to reduce the cost of buying items for a hurricane kit at one time and keeps the items fresh.
-Yes, even canned goods have a shelf life!
+Yes even canned goods have a shelf life!